-In 2017, descendants of the McClellan family established the McClellan “Think On” Memorial Scholarship.
-The scholarship was established to honor this family’s history in Central Texas, which is preserved in three books authored by Billy and Joy McClellan.
+- To honor this family’s history in Central Texas, which is preserved in three books authored by Billy and Joy McClellan.
 One of these books is entitled The E. S. McClellan Clan: From 13th Century Scotland to 21st Century America.

 - To build bridges for Coleman County youth whose goals include personal advancement beyond high school through academic vocational education.
 The scholarship is a practical application of the concepts embodied in the poem “The Bridge Builder” by Will Allen Dromgoole.